 - Calprotectin stool test: A reliable marker for differentiating gastrointestinal inflammation associated with Inflammatory Bowel Disease (IBD) - Crohn's disease and ulcerative colitis.
 Calprotectin for IBD is like A1C in diabetes--it is the best non-invasive way to measure the extent of gut inflammation and to monitor treatment success.

 Heavy metal toxicity evaluation

-- Heavy metal testing: Analysis of the levels of toxic metals in urine after the administration of a metal detoxification agent (oral DMSA, or intravenous EDTA/DMPS).
+- Heavy metal testing: Analysis of the levels of toxic metals in urine after the administration of a metal detoxification agent (oral DMSA).
 Includes both pre- and post-provocation testing.
 To determine total levels of heavy metal toxicity in the body resulting from previous long-term exposure to heavy metals.